jagardaniel/ansible-home-server/README.md

 ## ansible-home-server

 A repository with some Ansible playbooks for my home server, mostly for documentation purposes.
 The server runs Debian Stable and is mainly used as a basic router (nftables/Kea DHCP/unbound).
-The roles are not intended to cover all available configuration options and the vault files is not included in the repository.
+The roles are not intended to cover all available configuration options and the vault file for production is not included in the repository.

 I use a simple VM as "development" environment (`inventories/development`) to try out the roles before I apply them to my physical server (`inventories/production`).